localcloud-dev/turbo-cloud/Readme.md

-# TurboCloud: The Lightest and Easiest Way to Deploy Web Projects
+# TurboCloud: The Lightweight and Easy Way to Deploy Web Projects

-TurboCloud is the lightest and easiest way to deploy static websites, web apps, backends, IoT projects, and any other web projects without any vendor lock-in, straight from your local directory.
-No Git, no wasting time on configuration, no setup - just run one command on your local machine to get your web project online with automatic HTTPS, restarting, low resource usage, and almost zero deployment configuration.
+TurboCloud is the lightweight and easy way to deploy static websites, web apps, backends, IoT projects, and any other web projects without any vendor lock-in, straight from your local directory.
+No Git, no wasting time on configuration, no setup - just run one command on your local machine to get your web project online with automatic HTTPS, auto restarting, low resource usage, and almost zero deployment configuration.

 **Don't forget to click on Star if you like the project.**